-Even, the bacteria follow the natural mechanism of gene transfer to surviving in harsh conditions.
+Even, bacteria follow the natural mechanism of gene transfer to surviving in harsh conditions.
 Gene transfer was not new to use, perhaps but a substantial improvement in techniques was done in the mid 19s.

 In the present time, the gene transfer techniques that we have are efficient enough and accurate.

-GM plant species are created to fight against biotic and abiotic stress, increase the nutrient values, decrease the cost and to make it available for all.
+GM plant species are created to fight against biotic and abiotic stress, increase the nutrient values, decrease the cost and make it available for all.